MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   [Back to top](#microsoft-edge---policies)

   ### EnableDomainActionsDownload
-  #### Enable Domain Actions Download from Microsoft (Obsolete)
+  #### Enable Domain Actions Download from Microsoft (obsolete)

-  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 84.
+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 84.
   #### Supported versions:
   - On Windows and macOS since 77, until 84